Probate Q&A Series

 • Beneficiary designations on 401(k)s and life insurance generally avoid probate.

-• No designation means the asset enters probate and follows intestate succession (G.S.
-28A-2-1).
+• No designation may mean the asset enters probate and follows intestate succession (Chapter 29).

-• Creditors must file claims within two years, and you must file an inventory and accounting.
+• Creditors must present claims by the deadline in the notice to creditors, and you must file an inventory and accounting.

 Dealing with probate administration, especially without a will, involves strict rules and deadlines.
 Pierce Law Group’s attorneys guide families through each step.
 Contact us for clear, caring guidance.